-The following charts show the changes in cognitive skills for clients over the age of 50 who came to LearningRx between 2010 and 2015.
-The changes in standard scores on the Woodcock Johnson III - Tests of Cognitive Abilities were statistically significant for all skills (p< .001) assessed.
-Overall, the largest gains were seen in IQ, auditory processing, and long-term memory, followed by logic and reasoning, working memory, and visual processing.
-The average pretest IQ score was 95 and the average post-test IQ score was 114.
-In addition, post-training percentiles are well within the range of normal functioning.
+The following charts show the improvements in cognitive skills for clients over the age of 50 who came to LearningRx between 2010 and 2015.
+The changes in standard scores on the Woodcock-Johnson III - Tests of Cognitive Abilities were statistically significant for all skills (p< .001) assessed.
+Overall, the largest gains were seen in IQ, auditory processing, and long-term memory, followed by logic & reasoning, working memory, and visual processing.
+The average pre-test IQ score was 95 and the average post-test IQ score was 114.
+In addition, posttraining percentiles are well within the range of normal functioning.